RSGallery2/RSGallery2_Project/Documentation/GalleriesBackend/GalleriesListView.md

 %

-(2) Select image
+(2) Select gallery

-The topmost rectangle selects all images which is useful for batch processing The selector beside the image information selects this image
+The topmost rectangle selects all galleries which is useful for batch processing The selector beside the gallery information selects this gallery

 (3) Status

 A green 'OK' tell that the image is published.
 (Otherwise red)

-(4) Image title
+(4) Gallery name

-Title displayed to user in views if enabled.<br>
-The title of the image may be different to the image file name.
-It will be preset with image name on upload and changes with the property edit or on single image edit.
+A click on the name leads to edit view of the selected gallery

-(5) Image name
+(5) images

-Real file name used on the server
+Tells the count of images inside the gallery<br>
+The arrow on the right side will open the image list view with the gallery images

+(6) Parent ID

+A sub gallery does tell about its parent gallery

+(7) Access

+%

+(8) Author

+The author logged in when creating the gallery

-(7) Gallery order
+(9) Gallery order

 ![Image List view batch processing ](https://github.com/RSGallery2/RSGallery2_Project/blob/master/Documentation/ImagesUsedInDoc/galleries.listView.order.01.png?raw=true)

     (1) Order number

-    The order number of the image may be increased or decreased or set manually.
+    The order number of the gallery may be increased or decreased or set manually.

     (2) Save Order